 Fatal drug overdoses continue to rise.
 In 2017, health officials reported it was the only aspect of American health that is getting significantly worse.
 According to a U.S. Surgeon General report on drug addiction and substance use, one in seven U.S. adults will struggle with a substance dependency problem in their lifetime.

-One of the few benefits to this drug crisis has been an increased awareness of substance abuse and addiction.
+One of the few benefits of this drug crisis has been an increased awareness of substance abuse and addiction.
 More people have watched their friends, neighbors, and family members get drawn into the world of addiction.
 This has brought about an increased understanding of addiction as a disease that can affect anyone.

 Another harsh realization for many has been just how hard it is to break an addiction, especially to some of the most commonly used substances and drugs.
 The withdrawal process from heroin and opioid prescription pills can be incredibly difficult and even dangerous.